Blog

 • Up to 10 million rows of data can be stored, processed, and shared.

 • Tableau public is beginner-friendly with strong support from Tableau community.
-It also comes with a wide variety of sample data for users to practice dashboard creations.
+It also comes with a wide variety of sample data for users to practice dashboard creation.

 Reviews and Rating